iden3/snarkjs/README.md

 snarkjs zkey beacon circuit_0003.zkey circuit_final.zkey 0102030405060708090a0b0c0d0e0f101112131415161718191a1b1c1d1e1f 10 -n="Final Beacon phase2"
 ```

-The next step is to apply a random beacon to it (we need to apply a random beacon in order to finalise phase 2 of the trusted setup).
+After all the contributions are in, we apply a random beacon to the latest `zkey` (this is necessary in order to generate a final `zkey` file and finalise phase 2 of the trusted setup).

 ### 20. Verify the final `zkey`
 ```sh
 snarkjs zkey verify circuit.r1cs pot12_final.ptau circuit_final.zkey
 ```

-Befoe we go ahead and export the verification key as a json, we perform a final check and verify the final protocol transcript.
+Before we go ahead and export the verification key as a `json`, we perform a final check and verify the final protocol transcript.

 ### 21. Export the verification key
 ```sh